Even In ARcadia

 The shield form shows that he’s not quite ready to open again, but the thistles show he’s still alive, still rooted.

-If Crest 1 was collapse, and Crest 2 was emergence through Leo’s influence, then Crest 3 is Vessel alone again—testing what he’s truly made of.
+If Crest 1 was collapse, and Crest 2 was emergence through The Creator's influence, then Crest 3 is Vessel alone again—testing what he’s truly made of.

 Flowers